What is a Data Pipeline? Critical Components and Use Cases

 Features of Modern Data Pipelines

-• Cloud data warehouses like Google BigQuery, Snowflake, and Amazon Redshift offer demand scaling with a robust analytical engine that can effectively handle fluctuating workloads without compromising performance.
+• Cloud warehouses like Google BigQuery, Snowflake, and Amazon Redshift scale on demand, handling fluctuating workloads efficiently.

 Data Pipeline Tools